lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 5. **Balance** - balance can be symmetrical or asymmetrical, but it doesn't have to mean "same."

 ~~*Wow, it's just like being back in art school again!
 I knew I picked the right field.*~~

+Lucky for us, modern technology comes with a lot of these design principles already baked in.

+This time, I'll be working with a [free, public dataset from the historic Titanic disaster](https://www.kaggle.com/competitions/titanic/data) to demonstrate the harmony of simplicity and design in a multivariate analysis.

+## Creating a Multivariate Analysis Using Tableau